pardeike/Achtung2/TESTING.md

 score, workgiver, job kind, and last-assigned cell all match.
 The blueprint must also exist independently in the loaded map, which distinguishes a lost `LocalTargetInfo` cross-reference from a missing map object.

+The frame case repeats that contract with a spawned wooden wall frame and `ConstructDeliverResourcesToFrames`, proving that the fix covers the next construction phase rather than only blueprint subclasses.

 Run this contract only in a paused singleplayer game.
 An installed but inactive Multiplayer mod is allowed and exercises the compatibility fallback; a hosted